openkfw/TruBudget/logging-service/README.md

 # TruBudget Logging Config for Pino

-This is module exports a pino logger instance with a commen configuratino for the TruBudget project
+This is module exports a pino logger instance with a common configuration for the TruBudget project

 ## API